ACSEkevin/An-Overview-of-Segformer-and-Details-Description/README.md

 <img src="images/segformer_arch.png" alt="drawing" width="800"/><p>
 To conclude and compare:
 * In encoder, an input image is scaled to its $\frac{1}{32}$ and then upsampled to $\frac{1}{4}$ of the original size in decoder.
 However, the model given in the repository upsampled to the <b>full size</b> to attempt for a better result.
 This can be revised after cloning.
 * In the original figure, <b>OverlapPatchEmbedding</b> layer is only shown at the begining of the architecture, which can be misleading, infact, there is always <b>OverlapPatchEmbedding</b> layers followed by previous transformer block (shown as SegFormer Block in the figure).
-Nevertheless, the paper presents a word as `OverlapPatchEmbeddings' which implies that there more than one layer.
+Nevertheless, the paper presents a plural term as `OverlapPatchEmbeddings' which implies that there more than one layer.
 * There is a <b>OverlapPatchMerging</b> layer at the end of the transformer block, this layer reshapes the vector groups back to feature maps.
 It can be easy to confuse these two layers as many blogs shows a `no-merging-after-block' opinion.<p>

 ### To Be Continued